bessarabov/mac2mqtt/README.md

 ### PREFIX + `/status/volume`

-The value is the numers from 0 (inclusive) to 100 (inclusive).
+The value is the numbers from 0 (inclusive) to 100 (inclusive).
 The current volume of computer.

 The value of this topic is updated every 2 seconds.